Seiya-Tagami/Quicky_frontend/README.md

 ## Languages

-This product uses the following:
+This product uses the following languages:
 - Vue.js
 - TypeScript
 - Tailwind CSS
 - Font Awesome
+- flaticon

+## Dev history
+- version1.0, released on 2023/03/30
+In the first version, I built basic functions of Simple Memo, such as CRUD Operations.
+Also, it does not connect to any Databases and instead, I used the localStorage.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)